How to Check Transmission Fluid for Optimal Car Performance

 Regular checks and timely fluid replacements are vital to prevent costly repairs caused by neglect.

-What to Do if Fluid Is Low
+What to Do If Fluids Are Low

 Low transmission fluid levels usually point to a leak in the system.
 Start by topping off the fluid using a funnel designed for narrow dipstick tubes.
 Then, monitor the level daily to assess how quickly the fluid decreases.
 Visually inspect the underside of the car for any signs of leaking fluid.
 Fresh transmission fluid is typically reddish, while dark fluid is more likely engine oil.
 If fluid loss persists, consult a professional mechanic promptly.